List of Kentucky supplemental roads and rural secondary highways (1–199): KY 148

 Kentucky Route 148 is a 17.264 mi rural secondary highway in eastern Jefferson County and southern Shelby County.
 The highway begins at KY 155, which heads west as Taylorsville Road and southeast as Taylorsville Lake Road, in the rural Fisherville neighborhood of the city of Louisville.
 KY 1531 heads southeast concurrently with KY 155 and east concurrently with KY 148 along Taylorsville Road, parallel to a Norfolk Southern Railway line.
 The two highways cross Floyds Fork before KY 1531 diverges north onto Eastwood Fisherville Road.
 KY 148 crosses Brush Run in the rural neighborhood of Clark Station before veering away from the railroad as the route leaves the city of Louisville and enters Shelby County, where the highway follows Fisherville Road.
 The highway crosses Plum Creek and Buck Creek on its way to Finchville, where the route intersects KY 55 (Taylorsville Road) and continues as Finchville Road.
 KY 148 crosses Brashears Creek and meets the south end of KY 2861 (Zaring Mill Road) at Olive Branch.
 The highway crosses Guist Creek before reaching its eastern terminus at KY 44 (Southville Pike) west of Southville.

 KY 149

 Kentucky Route 149 is a 10.640 mi rural secondary highway in eastern Clay County.
 The highway begins at US 421 and KY 80 southeast of Garrard.
 KY 149 heads east along Lockards Creek Road through the valley of the eponymous stream to its headwaters at Hector Gap.
 The highway descends into the valley of Hector Branch, where the highway passes under then parallels the Hal Rogers Parkway along Hector Road.
 At Hector, KY 149 meets the north end of KY 873 (Elk Mountain Road) just west of that route's intersection with the parkway.
 The highway leaves Hector Branch and the Hal Rogers Parkway and crosses a ridge into the valley of the Red Bird River, which the highway crosses just before its eastern terminus at KY 66 northwest of Eriline.

+History

+KY 149 was formed between 1950 and 1955.

+The original KY 149 ran from KY 56 in Sebree south to KY 147; this became part of US 41 (which was rerouted east), which also replaced the section of KY 147 from there to Madisonville.